AggressivelyMeows/cfw-easy-utils/README.md

 # 🦄 CF Workers: easy-utils
 *A library designed to make writing workers so much cleaner and easier!*

 Welcome to easy-utils, this library is designed to make writing Workers easy as heck.
 Included in this package is a bunch of helpers for responses, profiling, handling cookies, and serving any static assets.
 Now with full Websocket support!
-The first and currently only lib to [support Websockets](https://easy-utils.docs.ceru.dev/docs/websockets#websockets) on Cloudflare Workers.

 Turn your Worker code from spaghetti hell to majestic artwork today with easy-utils.